Joseph H. Dickinson

+Joseph Hunter Dickinson (June 22, 1855June 3, 1936) was an American organ maker and politician in Michigan.

+Dickinson was born on June 22, 1855 in Chatham, Ontario in Canada.
+He moved to Michigan in the early 1880s.

-Joseph H. Dickinson was an organ maker and state legislator in Michigan.
-He served two terms in the Michigan House of Representatives representing Wayne County, Michigan's 1st District from 1897 to 1900.
+He served two terms in the Michigan House of Representatives representing Wayne County, Michigan's 1st district as a Republican from 1897 to 1900.
 Dickinson was the second African-American to serve in the Michigan Legislature after William Webb Ferguson, who began his first term in 1893.
 He was born in Canada and moved with his family to Detroit.
-He married Eva Gould.
+He married Eva Gould in 1880.